jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ## 1. Introduction

 ***WhiteboxTools*** is an advanced geospatial data analysis engine developed by Prof. John Lindsay ([webpage](http://www.uoguelph.ca/~hydrogeo/index.html); [jblindsay](https://github.com/jblindsay)) at the [University of Guelph's](http://www.uoguelph.ca) [Geomorphometry and Hydrogeomatics Research Group](http://www.uoguelph.ca/~hydrogeo/index.html) (GHRG).
 The project began in January 2017 and quickly evolved in terms of its analytical capabilities. *WhiteboxTools* can be used to perform common geographical information systems (GIS) analysis operations, such as cost-distance analysis, distance buffering, and raster reclassification.
-Remote sensing and image processing tasks include image enhancement (e.g. panchromatic sharpening, contrast adjustments), image mosaicing, numerous filtering operations, simple classification (k-means), and common image transformations. *WhiteboxTools* also contains advanced tooling for spatial hydrological analysis (e.g. flow-accumulation, watershed delineation, stream network analysis, sink removal), terrain analysis (e.g. common terrain indices such as slope, curvatures, wetness index, hillshading; hypsometric analysis; multi-scale topographic position analysis), and LiDAR data processing.
+Remote sensing and image processing tasks include image enhancement (e.g. panchromatic sharpening, contrast adjustments), image mosaicing, numerous filtering operations, simple classification (k-means clustering), and common image transformations. *WhiteboxTools* also contains advanced tooling for spatial hydrological analysis (e.g. flow-accumulation, watershed delineation, stream network analysis, sink removal), terrain analysis (e.g. common terrain indices such as slope, curvatures, wetness index, hillshading; hypsometric analysis; multi-scale topographic position analysis), and LiDAR data processing.
 LiDAR point clouds can be interrogated (LidarInfo, LidarHistogram), segmented, tiled and joined, analyized for outliers, interpolated to rasters (DEMs, intensity images), and ground-points can be classified or filtered. *WhiteboxTools* is not a cartographic or spatial data visualization package; instead it is meant to serve as an analytical backend for other data visualization software, mainly GIS.

 > In this manual, ***WhiteboxTools*** refers to the standalone geospatial analysis library, a collection of tools contained within a compiled binary executable command-line program and the associated Python scripts that are distributed alongside the binary file (e.g. *whitebox_tools.py* and *wb_runner.py*). ***Whitebox Geospatial Analysis Tools*** and ***Whitebox GAT*** refer to the GIS software, which includes a user-interface (front-end), point-and-click tool interfaces, and cartographic data visualization capabilities.